-Nature photography is very special with its immense power to transcend the mundane to a whole new another world.
-These are like tokens- tokens of fond memories of dear places, tokens of love and an eyesight for those who cannot reach those places.
-Nature photography creates an aura of its own in human brain.
+Nature photography is very special with its immense power to transcend the mundane to a whole new world.
+These are like tokens- tokens of fond memories of dear places, tokens of love, and eyesight for those who cannot reach those places.
+Nature photography creates an aura of its own in the human brain.
 It tantalizes every common man to visit that place at least once.

 But what makes the difference is just a flick of perspective.
 Yes, that is primarily what one needs to have.
 The sheer technicalities will follow this.
 Because all will see through your eyes first and then through your lens.
 So, here we present some nature photography tips for you.

-You can roam around freely in search of the hidden treasures with no eyes on you around.
-You can take your time, decide your position and capture the best possible click.
+You can roam around freely in search of hidden treasures with no eyes on you around.
+You can take your time, decide your position, and capture the best possible click.
 And then there comes the light factor.
 The factor of shades.
 And of course, sunrise always adds an extra benefit to this.

 You need to be very much clear and wise about your ideas.
 You need to clarify the stance of your photography.
 And on the basis of that stance, you are supposed to pick up locations.
 All potential photo locations might not interest you.
 Those might not fit your photographic view either.
 So do research and decide wisely.

-Interaction with locals:
+Interaction with Locals:

 An overall friendliness with the local people does matter.
-And there is always an added benefit of knowing about a rare location, a location not much travelled.
+And there is always an added benefit of knowing about a rare location, a location not much traveled.
 And you might get the best click from there.

-Now we shall head towards the sheer technical factors in the case of a perfect professional nature photography.
+Now we shall head towards the sheer technical factors in the case of perfect professional nature photography.

 The Rule of Thirds:

 A postcard-perfect photo must have equilibrium within it.
-And by ‘equilibrium’ I mean the evenness or the equal distribution of the photo object within a postcard.
+And by ‘The rule of third’ means the evenness or the equal distribution of the photo object within a postcard.
 It helps to create a more balanced composition.
 Imagine an image is split into thirds, vertically and horizontally, resulting in a number of even box fragments.

-Focus on the photograph, not only the subject:
+Focus on the Photograph, Not Only the Subject:

 since a landscape will not “fit” into the camera we can only create a photograph that represents the subject.
 Look at the subject, yes, but go beyond that and really look at what it looks like as a photograph.
 A good way to do that is to look at your image in your LCD after you have taken the shot.
 Is this just a record of the scene or is this a photograph that you would be proud to put on your wall?